-- (a) Partial retake as fully registered student: - (i) You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year, - (ii) You would have full access to all facilities and support for the modules and/or components being repeated, - (iii) The marks that can be achieved for the modules and/or components being repeated will be capped at the module and/or component pass marks, - (iv) You would retain the marks for the modules and/or components already passed,
+• Partial retake as fully registered student:

+- You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year.
+You would have full access to all facilities and support for the modules and/or components being repeated. - The marks that can be achieved for the marks and/or components being repeated will be capped at the module and/or component pass marks - > You would be able to retain the marks for the modules/components already passed - No further re-sit opportunities would be permitted

-- (v) No further resit opportunities would be permitted. - (b) Partial retake for assessment only: - (i) As above except that access to facilities and support will be limited to certain learning resources for the module(s) and/or component(s) being repeated.
-Participation will only be allowed for relevant revision sessions and assessments.
+• Partial retake for assessment only:

+- As above except that access to facilities and support will be limited to certain learning resources for the modules(s) and/or components(s) being repeated.
+Participation will only be allowed for relevant revision sessions and assessments - Full retake:
-(c) Full retake:

-- (i) This is only permitted where you have extenuating circumstances; - (ii) You do not progress to the next stage of the programme but instead repeat all the modules in the current stage during the following academic year, - (iii) You have full access to all facilities and support, - (iv) The marks that can be achieved are not capped, and you would normally be entitled to the resit opportunities available.
+- This is only permitted where you have extenuating circumstances; you will not progress onto the next stage of the programme but instead repeat all the modules in the current stage during the following academic year. - > You have full access to all facilities and support. - The marks that can be achieved are not capped, and you would normally be entitled to the re-sit opportunities available.
 However, you would not be able to carry forward any credit from previous attempts at the stage.

-Please note that there would be a charge for any re-study opportunity offered
+Please note that there will be a charge for any re-study opportunity offered

-2.13 Graduation and Beyond
+2.14 Graduation and Beyond